-Natrium Holdings Limited and its subsidiaries (together the "Group") manage their operations on a Group-wide basis.
+Cheshire Salt Holdings Limited and its subsidiaries (together, the "Group") manage their operations on a Group-wide basis.
 In particular, the Group's financing and cash requirements are managed on a pooled basis with funds being allocated between companies to meet individual short and medium term requirements.
 Consequently, the assessment of Company's ability to continue as a going concern has been based on a review of the Group as a whole.

-As at 31 March 2020 the Group was funded by a fully drawn down £80,000,000 term loan and a fully drawn down £20,000,000 revolving credit facility, both provided by Bank of America Merrill Lynch and secured by fixed and floating charges over the assets of the Group and for which Tata Chemicals Limited ("Ultimate Parent") is guarantor.
-The facilities are repayable in March 2023 and are subject to financial covenants which are tested at the level of the Tata Chemicals Limited group ("the Ultimate Parent Group") and in the event any are breached would result in such amounts owed becoming repayable on demand.
-In addition, the Group has a short term loan of £4,500,000 from Gusiute Holdings (UK) Limited, a fellow member of the Ultimate Parent Group.
+As at 31 March 2020 the Group was funded by a fully drawn down £50,000,000 term loan and an undrawn £5,000,000 revolving credit facility, both provided by Standard Chartered Bank and secured by fixed and floating charges over the assets of the Group.
+The facilities are subject to financial covenants which are tested semi-annually and in the event any are breached would result in such amounts owed becoming repayable on demand.
+The facilities are repayable in instalments, from March 2021.